-The signal for a lockdown is an announcement over the intercom system.
-There are two types of lockdowns that are used:

-- In a "soft lockdown", everyone must remain in a locked room until an announcement is made by school personnel and/or law enforcement.
+Soft Lockdown: The signal for a lockdown is an announcement over the intercom system.
+In a "soft lockdown", everyone must remain in a locked room until an announcement is made by school personnel and/or law enforcement.
 No one will be allowed to enter a secured room.
+Entrance doors to the building are locked when the danger is within the community.
 Phones may be used by staff/teachers; not students.
-Teachers should continue teaching. - In a "hard lockdown", everyone must remain in a locked room, located away from doors and windows until an announcement is made by school personnel and/or law enforcement.
-Cover windows.
-No one will be allowed to enter a secured room and school/cell phones will not be used.
-Lights are turned off.
-Students and staff need to remain quiet.
-Teaching will not occur.

-Tornado
+Teachers should continue teaching.

-The signal for a tornado will be announced over the intercom system.
+Tornado: The signal for a tornado will be announced over the intercom system.
 When you reach your shelter area, sit on the floor with your hands covering your head.
 An "all clear" announcement will be given when you are to return to your classrooms.

-Evacuation

-The signal for an evacuation is an announcement over the intercom system.
+Evacuation:: The signal for an evacuation is an announcement over the intercom system.
 Everyone must report to the pre-designated evacuation site in an orderly manner, with his/her class.
 Keep away from the dangerous situations.
 Return to the classroom when instructed to do so.